infra223/LogiLockLED/README.md

 When the application start it will show an icon in the notification area, also known as the system tray.
 By default it will also show the Caps and Num lock icons.

 The default Windows 10 behaviour is to hide icons in the notification area after some time.
-If you want the icons to be permanently visible, follow the following steps:
+If you want the icons to be permanently visible, follow these steps:
 - Right click on a blank area of the taskbar to show a context menu.
 - Select the “Taskbar settings” option to show the Taskbar settings window.
 - Scroll down until you see the “Notification area” section.
 Click on the “Select which icons appear on the taskbar” item, which will show a list of icons that appeared in the notification area.